patternfly/patternfly-elements/docs/content/develop/step-1a.md

 ## Preview your changes

+Remember that you may want to simultaneously run compile commands to watch for changes to your code.
 From the root of the PatternFly Elements repository, run the live-demo command which will open a browser to a listing of all the demo files.

 ```
 npm run live-demo
 ```

 From there you can change the URL to the demo page of the element you're working on.
-For example, if I want to preview the `pfe-card` component, I'd navigate in the browser to `http://localhost:1234/elements/pfe-card/demo`.
+For example, if you want to preview the `pfe-card` component, then navigate in the browser to `http://localhost:1234/elements/pfe-card/demo`.

-### Storybook
+#### Storybook

 Storybook is an interactive tool that allows consumers of the components to see how content can flow inside the components, as well as how variants affect style and layout.
 The `pfe-foo.storybook.js` file within the `/demo` directory of a component defines what appears in the Storybook preview.
 [You can learn more about the structure of these here](https://storybook.js.org/docs/basics/writing-stories/).